 After half a century of monopolising the top spot, Citizen Kane was beginning to look smugly inviolable.
 Call it Schadenfreude, but let’s rejoice that this now conventional and ritualised symbol of ‘the greatest’ has finally been taken down a peg.
 The accession of Vertigo is hardly in the nature of a coup d’état.
 Tying for 11th place in 1972, Hitchcock’s masterpiece steadily inched up the poll over the next three decades, and by 2002 was clearly the heir apparent.
 Still, even ardent Wellesians should feel gratified at the modest revolution – if only for the proof that film canons (and the versions of history they legitimate) are not completely fossilised.

 Above all else, Vertigo is a film about redemption.
 The prologue establishes a world where the bad guy gets away and the good guy gets his teeth kicked in.
 As a detective, Scottie doesn’t get his man.
 It’s survival of the fittest and he’s an older man, well past his prime.
-The accident reminds him nature doesn’t see things in terms of black and white, or good and evil.
-So, when he he’s forced into retirement from the accident, he feels no value in society.
+When he he’s forced into retirement from the accident, he feels no value in society.
 He didn’t get the bad guy, then fate stepped in and told him he won’t have the chance to redeem himself with the San Francisco Police Department.
 Did you ever ask yourself why Scottie and the officer were pursuing that suspect?
 Well, that guy must have done something bad, because they were shooting at him and he didn’t appear to have a weapon.
 That’s powerful subtext.
 One simple question can open a door to the darkest corner of your mind.
-In those terms, Scottie solving the murder of Elster’s wife is his path to reestablishing his self-worth, but more important, its the path to his redemption.
+In those terms, Scottie solving the murder of Elster’s wife is the path to reestablishing his self-worth, but more important, it’s the path to redemption.